dashdashRod/vtt-srt-shifter/README.md

 -i, --input, for the input file, accepting only .vtt or .srt files

--p, --plus, Add the amount of seconds to be shifted (Only in secods)
+-p, --plus, Add the amount of seconds to be shifted (Only in seconds)

 -m,--minus, Subtract the amount of seconds to be shifted